-- Guest Lecturers-Class members will be asked to question and converse with selected guest lecturers.
-The class will debrief guests' presentations. - Social Media/Legacy Media Updates-Each student will pick a Social Media Platform or Legacy Media Example for a brief oral report to the class. - Media Research Mini-Paper-Each student will write a four-page research and opinion paper, using APA or MLA style for citations or references.
+- Lecturers/Guests/Discussions-Class members will be asked to question and add perspectives on selected topics from the text, lectures and guests. guest lecturers.
+Each student will be asked to comment on a specific item. - Media Research Mini-Paper-Each student will write a four-page research and opinion paper, using APA, Chicago, Turabian, or MLA style for citations or references.
 The article should focus on a communications subject of their choosing.
 The topic of the report may be derived from the textbook, class discussions, or a related media issue.
-Due dates to be announced in class. - Team Media Project-A team of students will prepare a presentation or demonstration for class on a media topic or issue of their choosing.
+Students will report on their paper to the class. - Team Media Project-A team of students will prepare a presentation or demonstration for class on a media topic or issue of their choosing.
 The teams may use a presentation application to aid in their report to the class.
-The topic for each team's report may be derived from the textbook, class discussions, or a related media issue.
-Due dates to be announced in class. - Out of Class Media Experience Report-Each student will design their own out of class Media Experience Project and submit a one-page report to the instructor.
-Students need prior approval from the instructor on their topic.
+The topic for each team's report may be derived from the textbook, class discussions, or an appropriate media issue. - Out of Class Media Experience Report-Each student will design their own out of class Media Experience Project and submit a one-page report to the instructor.